EazyPhantom/Dictionary-Based-Attack-MacOS-Tutorial-For-Dummies-zsh/README.md

 - **Credits**: Special thanks to [EazyPhantom](https://github.com/EazyPhantom/) for providing the tutorial.

-- **Contact**: For inquiries or feedback, please contact the author at this [Email](mailto:eazyphantombooking@gmail.com).
+- **Contact**: For inquiries or feedback, please contact the author by the provided [Email](mailto:eazyphantombooking@gmail.com).

 # Concerns
 If there are any issues or concerns you are free to contact the author.
-You are able to contact by this [Email](mailto:eazyphantombooking@gmail.com) or a quick google search through social media with the alias of the written author or by the information written in the provided text files.
+You are able to contact by the provided [Email](mailto:eazyphantombooking@gmail.com) or a quick google search through social media with the alias of the written author or by the information written in the provided text files.